The Evans Family

 premises in the Strand, London.

-a complex financial case involving the level of care required by banks
+financial case involving the level of care required by banks to detect

-to detect fraud.
-The document in question was one in which Maurice's
+fraud.
+The document in question was one in which Maurice's signature had

-signature had been forged.
-The case gives some insight into the navy
+been forged.
+The case gives some insight into the navy agent world of

 Maurice was the author of The Ægis of England or the Triumphs of the Late War